Icebreakers for Meetings & Training Seminars

 • One of the most common fun icebreaker games involves building a tower, and who are we to argue with tradition?
 There are many varieties of this game and they can all be really fun to take part in.
 Whether you use plastic cups and plates or spaghetti and marshmallows, split groups into teams of four and ask them to create the highest and sturdiest tower they can.
 You could ask your audience to help you judge the winners.

-Conflict resolution icebreakers
+Conflict resolution Icebreakers

 Conflict resolution is a vital part of any workplace and an important skill to have.
 Most employees deal with some form of conflict resolution in different levels every day.